Azure/azure-sdk-for-net/sdk/attestation/Azure.ResourceManager.Attestation/README.md

-# Microsoft Azure Attestation Management client library for .NET
+# Microsoft Azure Attestation management client library for .NET

 Microsoft Azure Attestation is a unified solution for remotely verifying the trustworthiness of a platform and integrity of the binaries running inside it.
 The service supports attestation of the platforms backed by Trusted Platform Modules (TPMs) alongside the ability to attest to the state of Trusted Execution Environments (TEEs) such as Intel® Software Guard Extensions (SGX) enclaves, Virtualization-based Security (VBS) enclaves, Trusted Platform Modules (TPMs), Trusted launch for Azure VMs and Azure confidential VMs.